 If candidates wish to discuss general strategy for their campaigns, the County Chair is designated as the first contact.
 The Chair will provide all candidates whatever general information they request.
 The Arizona Democratic Party makes voter lists for legislative districts available for Democratic candidates.
 Contact the state party at 602-298-4200 to obtain them.
 Contact our office at 928-214-0393 for details.
 The county party cannot provide services to candidates for federal office until after the primary election.
 The party does not automatically provide workers or materials to candidates.
 It is more work than we can assume.

 Advice on building a volunteer worker base is available by calling the County Chair.
-Candidates are welcome at all party events, and the spring Tamale Sale meeting is specially set up for candidates to have petitions signed.
+Candidates are welcome at all party events, and the winter Tamale Sale meeting is specially set up for candidates to have petitions signed.
 We make tables available for a small fee and strive to attract a large turnout of potential voters to sign petitions and volunteer sheets.
 Other opportunities to meet with Democratic voters include the Independence Day parade, the annual Monsoon picnic, the county fair booth, and our fall chili cook-off.

 Candidates are encouraged to notify our office of their intention to run for office and to provide the information we need to help support your campaign.
 At the very minimum, we need your website URL, phone numbers, email and snail mail addresses for you and your staff.